JimDesu/basis-lang/spec.md

 - **Buffer-backed types whose bytes have a meaningful zero** acquire a zero-default by composition.
 No `=` declaration is needed; `# T x` produces a zero-filled initialized slot.
 - **Buffer-backed types whose invariants forbid zero** declare an explicit default via `=`.
 Without the declaration, `# T x` is rejected; only `# T x <- value` works.
-- **Non-buffer types** (pointers, command-typed values, fexpr-typed values, objects, variants) cannot have `=` defaults.
+- **Non-buffer types** (pointers, command-typed values, objects, variants) cannot have `=` defaults.
 Their bare introduction is rejected at the type level; the only valid construction is via `<-` at every use site.
 Variants are the structural exception within the non-buffer category &mdash; their absent state is the inherent representation of an "empty" slot, and bare `# T x` produces an absent slot directly without any `=` mechanism.

 The `=` form's right-hand side is evaluated at declaration time, not at every use site.
 Implementations may treat this as a compile-time constant fold or as a per-use-site lazy initialization (the latter when the right-hand side has runtime-determined components).
 The semantic guarantee is that a `# T x` introduction acquires the declared-default value, irrespective of when the right-hand side is realized.